 What do RCDs do?

-A Residual Current Device constantly monitors the current going through any circuit, and cuts it off automatically if it detects a potentially dangerous fault.
-It’s a highly sensitive device that’s capable of reacting in milliseconds, enabling it to provide reliable protection for assets, machinery, and crucially, human life.
+A Residual Current Device constantly monitors the current going through any circuit, and cuts it off automatically if it detects a fault.
+It’s a highly sensitive device that’s capable of reacting in milliseconds.
+This enables it to provide reliable protection for assets, machinery, and crucially, human life.

-Essentially, inside every RCD is an iron core.
+Inside every RCD is an iron core.
 The electricity that flows into the RCD from the live cables passes through a switchgear and a coil that goes around that iron core.
 When this electricity passes around the coil, it generates a magnetic field.
-The current that flows back into the RCD (from the neutral cables) passes around a coil that is wired the opposite way around to that of the live wire.
+Current flowing back into the RCD from the neutral cables passes around a coil that is wired the opposite way around to that of the live wire.
 This produces two opposing magnetic fields.

-The current returning through the neutral wire should be the same as the current that was supplied, and therefore, the two opposing magnetic fields should be equal, and cancel each other out.
-With no magnetic field overall, nothing will happen to the switchgear.
-The current will continue to run around the appliance as intended.
+The live and neutral currents should be the same, creating two equal magnetic fields which cancel each other out.
+This means nothing will happen to the switchgear.
+Therefore, the current will continue to run around the appliance as intended.

 If there is a fault in an appliance, some electricity can leak away to ground.
 In these circumstances, the current supplying the device would still be the same, so the magnetic field in the first coil would still be the same too.
-However, less current would return to neutral coil as some is leaking away.
-This means there would be an imbalance between the two magnetic fields.
+However, less current would return to the neutral coil, creating an imbalance between the two magnetic fields.

 So, that leaves a net magnetic field which triggers the switchgear.
 How?
 The switchgear possesses an iron panel which is attracted to the iron core in the event of a net magnetic field.
 This breaks the circuit.
 A reset button is then pressed to push the circuit back into place.